stevotron/php-class-Err/README.md

   }

   /**
-   * Perfoms final tasks for fatal errors when in production mode */ public static function production()
+   * Performs final tasks for fatal errors when in production mode */ public static function production()
   {